 While practicing yoga movements and positions are a good way to improve strength and flexibility, it’s more than an exercise or fitness routine.
 We practice Hatha Yoga to integrate the mind, body, and spirit in order to improve both the physical and emotional well-being.

 We use a blend of asana, which are the yoga postures and movements, and the pranayama, which are the breathing exercises to cleanse and focus your mind and spirit.
 The asana will strengthen your body while the pranayama will strengthen your spirit and by blending the two, you can improve your overall health and wellness.
-Plus, pranayama is a practice you can incorporate almost anywhere and anytime!
+A popular women’s health website Rooted Mama Health says pranayama is a practice you can incorporate almost anywhere and anytime!

 You Don’t Need a Lot to Begin Yoga